Looking for a property on Facebook Marketplace?

 You will never be asked to pay any fees to an agent until you have formally started the application process for a tenancy.
 You should never transfer an up-front fee to an agent or landlord without having viewed the property in person at least once.

 You should always be wary of agents who say they cannot show you around the property before taking your first month’s rent or security deposit.
-If an agent or landlord is asking you to transfer a significant amount of money up-front without allowing you to view the property, you should report that agent to us by emailing email@example.com and including as much information as possible about the property and the agent in question.
+If an agent or landlord is asking you to transfer a significant amount of money up-front without allowing you to view the property, you should report that agent to us by emailing email@example.com and including as much information as possible regarding the property and the agent in question.

 How can I advertise my rental property on Facebook Marketplace?